CourseReps/ECEN489-Spring2016/Students/leoyyx2009/project3/README.md

 ###Communication(latest version)
 --

 This new version is able to allow several persons to chat togethor, like a chat room.
-What's more, you can communiation with the person who speaks an another language.
+What's more, you can communiate with the person who speaks an another language.
 This APP will be able to translate the latest chat history and speak out the result of translation.